9 Common Website Design Features That Hurt Conversions

 Your website should only aim to achieve one thing.
 While you will have some supporting material to help enhance that, it should always flow in the same direction under the same name and with the same focus.

-Delete anything that is a distraction, from inappropriate images, fancy fonts and graphics to third-party sponsors, advertising and sales materials.
+Delete anything distracting, from inappropriate images, fancy fonts and graphics to third-party sponsors, advertising and sales materials.

-Also, make sure that you are only offering the most current and relevant products and delete anything that doesn’t harmonise with your current main offer.
+Also, make sure that you only offer the most current and relevant products and delete anything that doesn’t harmonise with your current main offer.

 Too Hard To Buy

-When people want to buy from your website it needs to be the simplest, quickest and most secure process you can manage.
-Payment buttons should be easy to see and click (especially for mobile purchases and you need to reduce clicks to buy in as many ways as possible as well as make your purchase point easy to view, review and refine from anywhere on your website.
+When people want to buy from your website, it must be the most straightforward, quickest and most secure process you can manage.
+Payment buttons should be easy to see and click (especially for mobile purchases), reduce clicks to buy in as many ways as possible and make your purchase point easy to view, review and refine from anywhere on your website.

 It’s well worth paying for an additional intuitive shopping cart or payment experience system for your customers rather than leaving an imperfect template default in place.

-Ask to fill as few fields as possible.
-There is no need to force users to sign up before they buy, their purchase will be the ultimate gain so capturing their details is an added step where you gain and they lose.
+Ask to fill in as few fields as possible.
+There is no need to force users to sign up before buying; their purchase will be the ultimate gain, so capturing their details is an added step where you gain and lose.
 Guest sales are just as financially beneficial as member sign-in sales.

 Find ways to make your purchase as generous as you can.
-Free shipping, bundled shipping discounts or bundled cart reductions can help reduce friction or increase purchase bundles if you provide shipping free over a certain amount spent.
+Free shipping, bundled shipping discounts or cart reductions can help reduce friction or increase purchase bundles if you provide free shipping over a certain amount spent.

 All Take and No Give

-You need to give your prospects something to sweeten the deal or get them involved, such as a free trial of your offer.
-It makes your services safe, reduces the risk and also gives prospects a chance to get to know you better.
+You need to give your prospects something to sweeten the deal or get them involved, such as a free offer trial.
+It makes your services safe, reduces the risk, and gives prospects a chance to get to know you better.
 That familiarity and certainty will help them feel safe with conversion and lead to loyal repeat services.

-Make sure your website content includes information that is genuine, practical and useful without any gates or requirements to start using.
+Ensure your website content includes genuine, practical and useful information without any gates or requirements to start using.

 Examples of giving back through content